John Stewart, 1st Earl of Atholl (1566–1603)

 John Stewart, 1st Earl of Atholl (1566-1603) was a Scottish landowner.

 John Stewart was sixth Lord Innermeath and made Earl of Atholl in 1596.

 His parents were James Stewart, 5th Lord Innermeath and Helen Ogilvy, a daughter of James Ogilvy, Lord Airlie, and Helen Sinclair.
 His uncle was the court poet, John Stewart of Baldynneis.

-In March 1592 his brother Robert Stewart, who had been a servant of the murdered Earl of Moray, stole the a trunk of money belonging to the Earl of Huntly and twice tried to assassinate him by entering his house in disguise armed with a pistol.
+In February 1592 his brother Robert Stewart had been a servant of their kinsman, the young James Stewart, 2nd Earl of Moray.
+In March 1592, in retribution Robert stole a trunk of money belonging to George Gordon, then Earl of Huntly, and twice tried to assassinate him by entering his house in disguise armed with a pistol.

-He married Margaret Lindsay, daughter of David Lindsay, 9th Earl of Crawford and Katherine Campbell.
+John Stewart married Margaret Lindsay, daughter of David Lindsay, 9th Earl of Crawford and Katherine Campbell.